 #10 Where To Eat/Drink

 #11 Where To Shop For Bargains

 #13 Where To Have An Indulgent Night Out

 Where To Stay

-You’ll find the most options for accommodation within the city centre.
+You’ll find the most options for accommodation within Melbourne CBD.
 Melbourne’s public transport system was designed carry passengers to and from The Hoddle Grid – the streets bordered by Flinders, Spring, La Trobe and Spencer Streets – so the hotels that lie within these borders will also make getting around easy.

 CHEAP AS CHIPS